AdobeDocs/analytics-platform.en/help/report-builder/filter-dimensions.md

 #### Page and Rows options

 Use the **[!UICONTROL Page]** and **[!UICONTROL Rows]** fields to divide data into sequential groups or pages.
-This allows you to pull ranked row values other than the top-most values into your report.
-This feature is especially useful for pulling data beyond the 50,000 row limit.
+This feature allows you to pull ranked row values other than the top-most values into your report.
+And is especially useful for pulling data beyond the 50,000 row limit.

 The default for Page is `1` and for Rows is `10`.
 These defaults imply that each page has 10 rows of data.
 Page 1 returns the top 10 items, page 2 returns the next 10 items, and so on.